 Disclosure: This Mala Strana Prague guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 For as long as there has been Prague there has been Mala Strana.

 Mala Strana means the “Little Side” or “Lesser Town,” and it sits across the river from Old Town Prague.
 This more grown-up part of Prague’s city center holds many gems.
 Beautiful churches and romantic streets fill every cranny of this tiny district.
 It’s especially magical on long summer evenings, or in the winter if you’re lucky enough to experience Prague in the snow!